 Who is the JS Graduate Coordinator?

-is the Department’s Graduate Coordinator and can assist in answering general questions about the program.
+Dr. Alessandro De Giorgi is the Department’s Graduate Coordinator and can assist in answering general questions about the program.

 What is the department’s grading policy?

-The Department of Justice Studies requires graduate students to complete all core courses (JS 201, 202, 203, 204, 289) with an average of 3.0 (“B”) across the courses.
+The Department of Justice Studies requires graduate students to complete all core courses (JS 201, 202, 203, 204, 207, 211) with an average of 3.0 (“B”).
+Students who elect to pursue a thesis are expected to complete the core courses with an average of 3.3 (“B+”).

 What is the department’s policy on cheating and plagiarism?